hiimdonald/moose/README.md

 ### B. How to Receive Data

-Upon sending a request, the microservice will respond with a JSON object containing three keys: num1, page_num, and num2, each associated with a randomly generated number.
+Upon sending a request, the microservice will respond with a JSON object containing two keys: num1 and num2, each associated with a randomly generated number.

 - Receive response:
     ```bash
     response = socket.recv_json()
-    print(response)  # Output: {'num1': <number>, 'page_num': <number>, 'num2': <number>}
+    print(response)  # Output: {'num1': <number>, 'num2': <number>}
     ```

 - How to interpret the response:
     - num1: A random number between 1 and 933, inclusive.
-    - page_num: A random number between 1 and 3, inclusive.
-    - num2: A random number between 1 and 1000, inclusive.
+    - num2: A random number between 1 and 2384, inclusive.
-        - If page_num is 3, num2 will be between 1 and 384, inclusive.[^1]

-[^1]: Per partners API docs.

 ![UML](https://github.com/hiimdonald/moose/assets/4016508/a9515286-48ca-401e-9695-c8c351919d82)